AndrewDragonCh/AndrewsUtils/README.md

 # Andrew's Utils

 My own utils for my own use.
-I created this package so I didn't have to type the same code over and over.
+I created this package so I didn't have to type the same code over and over and to learn how to do deployments and basic version control.
 I'm trying to keep it dependencyless, but that may change.

 ## Installation